Atharvatonape/PeerBridge/README.md

 - **Flexible Transfer**: Supports both directory and single-file transfers, with the option to send multiple files in sequence.
 - **Automatic Port Reuse**: Implements socket options to allow the server to reuse ports immediately, reducing the likelihood of encountering port conflicts.

-## Motivation

-The motivation behind the Peer-to-Peer Process Manager was to create a simple yet secure method of transferring files between two devices.
-Whether for sharing data between colleagues, syncing files across devices, or securely transmitting sensitive information, this tool provides a straightforward solution.

 ### Why P2P?